-Diabetic retinopathy (kinonga karu nā te matehuka) is damage to the retina at the back of the eye caused by diabetes.
+Diabetic retinopathy (kinonga karu nā te matehuka) is damage to the retina, a structure at the back of your eye, which is caused by diabetes.

-Diabetic retinopathy is one of the most common causes of visual impairment and blindness in New Zealand.
+- Diabetic retinopathy is a common cause of visual impairment and blindness in New Zealand.

 - Compared to the general population, people with diabetes have about 25 times greater risk of vision impairment.